revk/ESP32-Faikin/Manuals/Advanced.md

 |`auto0`|Time to turn off HH:MM, `00:00` is don't turn off.
 This sets the `auto0` setting|
 |`auto1`|Time to turn off HH:MM, `00:00` is don't turn on.
 This sets the `auto1` setting|

-For remote controlled Faikin auto mode, you typically send a `control` message with `target` and `env` in the JSON payload.
-This needs to be sent regularly to avoid it revertign to normal (not Faikin auto mode).
+For remote controlled Faikout auto mode, you typically send a `control` message with `target` and `env` in the JSON payload.
+This needs to be sent regularly to avoid it revertign to normal (not Faikout auto mode).

 ## Debug